Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 3. Customise only where the platform has limitations

 Shopify was designed for simplicity, which is excellent for smaller catalogues.
-However, it lacks native sub-categories.
-This creates a technical bottleneck as a brand scales.
-Here's why:
+But it lacks native sub-categories, and this becomes a technical bottleneck as a brand scales.
+By default, when a customer applies a filter, the URL changes - but the page content stays exactly the same:

 Final thoughts

-By matching your store’s data to the "desire paths" of human search intent, you ensure that your products are not just "on the site," but are actively discoverable.
-In an era where AI is starting to do the shopping for us, having a structured, logical, and deep taxonomy is no longer a "nice to have" - it’s the only way to stay on the map.
+If you can move from being a digital librarian - filing things away where they belong - to being a technical merchandiser, you unlock a level of growth ad spend alone can't buy.
+By matching your store's data to the desire paths of human search intent, you make sure your products aren't just on the site, they're actively discoverable.
+In an era where AI is starting to do the shopping for us, having a structured, logical, deep taxonomy is no longer a nice to have.
+It's the only way to stay on the map.